softchris/azure-book/custom-vision-service-tutorial.md

 The results should look something like this:
 ![](/assets/Screen Shot 2019-01-16 at 20.46.51.png)
 Let's try to tag the image correctly by giving it the tags `Picasso` and `Painting`.
-To do that click the button `Prediction`
+To do that click the button `Predictionz`